 Typical minimum investment amounts range from $50,000 – $100,000, though each deal is unique.

-The business plans for most investments is to hold the property for five to six years.
+The business plan for most investments is to hold the property for five to seven years.
 The initial investment cannot be withdrawn, but you may receive regular distributions during this time.

 While exact percentages will vary from one investment to the next, you will receive the same TYPES of returns across the board.
 Cash on cash returns are paid out throughout the lifecycle of each investment.
 You will also receive a portion of the profits from the sale of the asset at the end of the project.